 Do not eat or drink anything, including water, gum, or candy after midnight the night before your surgery.

 You must arrange for someone to take you home from the hospital.
 You will not be allowed to leave alone.

 Give your preferred pharmacy’s telephone number to Dr. Horn’s staff so that your prescriptions can be called in and picked up before your procedure.
 This will simplify your return home after surgery.
 Also be sure you have Q-tips, hydrogen peroxide, and bacitracin ointment ready at home to care for your incisions after surgery.

 Day of Surgery

-- Take only regular medications as explicitly instructed (for example blood poressure medications) with a small sip of water.
+Take only regular medications as explicitly instructed (for example blood pressure medications) with a small sip of water.

-- Don’t be concerned if, following removal of dressing, the nose, eyes and upper lip show some swelling and discoloration – this usually clears in two weeks.
-In certain patients it may require 6 months for all swelling to completely subside.
+Don’t be concerned if, following removal of the dressing, the nose, eyes and upper lip show some swelling and discoloration – this usually clears in two weeks.
+In certain patients, it may require 6 months for all swelling to completely subside.